-Section 8 That for change of business name with no process \$274.00 changes sha all be:
+Section 8 That for change of business name with no process changes \$274.00 shall be: 4=1 1100

 That Permit Addendum fees shall be: \$891.00

 Permit Addendum shall be required if the addition or modification does not affect the existing wastewater quantity/quality by more than 25%.
 Such additions or modifications include, but are not limited to, the following: Maintenance, Monitoring, Change of Discharge Limits, Addition of Control Equipment, Ownership Change without Process Changes, etc.